kevinkevin556/deeplake/networks/readme.md

-The source code in this directory is form 3D-UXNet.
+The source code in this directory is from 3D-UXNet.